YuLiu-LY/ArtGS/README.md

 **Using Monocular Depth for Training.**

 We tried to use monocular depth estimated by [DepthAnythingV2](https://github.com/DepthAnything/Depth-Anything-V2) to train the model, which slightly improves the performance.

+## Real-world Data
+We provide the real-world data scanned through our iPad for the above demo in [HuggingFace](https://huggingface.co/datasets/YuLiu/ArtGS-Dataset).
+Note, the camera poses and depths provided by the iPad have some errors that may lead to training collapse.
+Thus, we do not use the depth for supervision.
+Additionally, as mentioned in Figure A.1 in our paper, clustering-derived part centers may be inaccurate due to sensor noise, occlusion, and varying illumination conditions.
+Manual correction of erroneous part centers before training yields improved results.
+We also recommend using a point cloud to initialize the single-state Gaussian and using a monocular depth loss to train the model.

 ## Useful Tools
 We provide some useful tools for visualization in ``vis_utils``.